sinaptia/with_recursive_tree/README.md

 ## Usage

 First, your model needs a reference to the its parent.
-Tipically, this is a `parent_id` column in your table.
+Typically, this is a `parent_id` column in your table.
 Once you have that reference, you can add `with_recursive_tree` to your model:

 ```ruby
 class Category < ApplicationRecord